mh0805/Group-Project/README.md

       ![Total copensation](Images/worker_locations.png)

-4. Inflation rates
+4. Nationwide Inflation Rate

     ![Total copensation](Images/inflation_rate.png)

-5. Unemployment rate in the US
+5. Nationwide Unemployment Rate

 ![Total copensation](Images/us_unemployment_rate.png)

 * ### Model Performance

-Almost all the models we tried took longer time than we expected and so we had to decide trying out one model on **AWS** platform.
-The following table summarizes the models we tried for this project and we agreed to pick our best model to be Gradient Boosting Regressor (with gridsearch).
+Most of our models took longer than anticipated amount of time during the hyperparameter tuning process and we decided to run a model (RandomForestRegression) on the AWS platform.
+The following table summarizes the models we evaluated and the best model the team agreed upon for the compensation preidction: Gradient Boosting Regressor (with GridSearch).

 |**Model**|**Training Score (R^2)**|**Testing Score(R^2)**|**MSE(Train)**|**MSE(Test)**|*Comment*|
 |--|--|--|--|--|--|